jax-ml/jax/docs/401/ffi.md

 _The later sections of this tutorial, which add custom transformation rules, use the experimental `jax.experimental.hijax` API._

-While a wide range of numerical operations can be easily and efficiently implemented using JAX's built in `jax.numpy` and `jax.lax` interfaces, it can sometimes be useful to explicitly call out to external compiled libraries via a "foreign function interface" (FFI).
+While a wide range of numerical operations can be easily and efficiently implemented using JAX's built-in `jax.numpy` and `jax.lax` interfaces, it can sometimes be useful to explicitly call out to external compiled libraries via a "foreign function interface" (FFI).
 This can be particularly useful when particular operations have been previously implemented in an optimized C or CUDA library, and it would be non-trivial to reimplement these computations directly using JAX, but it can also be useful for optimizing runtime or memory performance of JAX programs.
 That being said, the FFI should typically be considered a last resort option because the XLA compiler that sits in the backend, or the Pallas kernel language, which provides lower level control, typically produce performant code with a lower development and maintenance cost.